AdaptiveCpp/AdaptiveCpp/doc/architecture.md

 Because the runtime is compiled like any regular C++ library, it *must not use functionality from the SYCL interface*, since the SYCL interface in general *cannot* be compiled by a regular C++ compiler.
 In other words, while the SYCL interface calls into the runtime, the inverse is not true.
 The interaction between SYCL interface and runtime is one-way.

+The hipSYCL runtime follows a [specification](runtime-spec.md) that expands on the Khronos SYCL specification.

 ## Compiler